 Democratic Socialist Republic of Sri Lanka (hereafter, Sri Lanka) concluded its 26 years-long internal war with Liberation Tigers of Tamil Eelam (LTTE) in May 2009.
 During the internal war, up to 40,000 civilians were reportedly killed in the war zones and 290,000 persons were internally displaced.
-Furthermore, both the State military and LTTE are accused for a series of serious violations of the international humanitarian and human rights law.
-However, domestic accountability processes established under the former-President Mahinda Rajapaksa regime have failed to lead to prosecutions for grave human rights violations, including the Lessons Learnt and Reconciliation Commission (LLRC).
+Furthermore, both the State military and LTTE are accused for a series of serious violations of international humanitarian and human rights law.
+However, domestic accountability processes established under the former-President Mahinda Rajapaksa regime failed to lead to prosecutions for grave human rights violations, including the Lessons Learnt and Reconciliation Commission (LLRC).

-In March 2014, the UN Human Rights Council adopted a resolution on “Promoting reconciliation, accountability and human rights in Sri Lanka (A/HRC/25/L.1/Rev.1)”, which requested the Office of High Commissioner for Human Rights (OHCHR) to investigate into alleged serious violations of human rights and related crimes committed by the Government and the LTTE during the period covered by the LLRC.
-This is the first credible investigation into what happened in the final stage of the internal war.
+In March 2014, the UN Human Rights Council adopted a resolution on “Promoting reconciliation, accountability and human rights in Sri Lanka (A/HRC/25/L.1/Rev.1)”, which requested the Office of High Commissioner for Human Rights (OHCHR) to investigate into alleged serious violations of human rights and related crimes committed by the Government and LTTE during the period covered by LLRC.
+This was the first credible investigation into what happened in the final stage of the internal war.
 This OHCHR Investigation on Sri Lanka (OISL) report was released in September 2015 at the 30th session of the Human Rights Council.